lraj22/timecheck22/README.md

 ## My school isn't on the list :[

 This tool is being designed for students from schools around mine, so if you want your school added on this list, please [open an issue](https://github.com/lraj22/timecheck22/issues/new/choose) and we can work on adding it!
-I will need to have at least one person willing to update context (this can be you!).
+If you don't have a GitHub account, you may also use the contact form below.

+## Questions?

+Any questions?
+Feedback?
+You can send those to my [contact form](https://docs.google.com/forms/d/e/1FAIpQLSdDwXGHj7Dz2Z-A-Cd2TxkxPCrW-v_WEo0hrDyh7z21zLTlIg/viewform).
+I will get back when I can, so please be patient and reasonable.
+Thanks!

 Made with 💖 by Lakshya Raj